magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

 - `fn` _(**required**, string)_: Magic Function to call, either in the form author.name@version or just author.name, in which case the latest version is used.
 - `args` _(**required**, any)_: Arguments to pass to the called Function.
 - `options` _(object)_:
-  - `maxCost` _(number, default 0.001)_: Maximum cost you're willing to pay for the Function call, which should be at least the Function's minCost.
+  - `maxCost` _(number, default 0.001)_: Maximum cost you're willing to pay for the Function call, which should be at least the Function's `minCost`.
 Cannot exceed $1.00.
   - `stream` _(boolean, default false)_: Whether to stream the result.
   - `includeUserInfo` _(object)_: An object with keys indicating additional user info to pass to the Function:
     - `userId` _(boolean, default false)_: Whether to include the user ID.